-If you’re a regular reader here, you’ve been hearing quite a bit about our recent US tour (blogposts here and here).
-It was an amazing way for us to meet many of the people we’ve been corresponding with for years – independent organizers of pop-up adventure playgrounds, and students on our Playworker Development Course.
+If you’re a regular reader here, you’ve been hearing quite a bit about our US tour.
+It was an amazing way for us to meet many of the people we’ve been corresponding with for years – independent organisers of pop-up adventure playgrounds and students on our Playworker Development Course.

-So far, we’ve had students from a dozen countries coming together online to read, listen, talk and explore this field together.
+So far, we’ve had students from a dozen countries coming together online to read, listen, talk and explore the fascinating field of our playwork course.

 “This course is very complete, I want to congratulate the team for your hard work and for the happiness you transmit… I have enjoyed so much this course.
 Thank you, Thank you, Thank you.”
 (Maria, Barranquilla)